 Therefore, staff and volunteers work from a strengths-based perspective, helping those who seek Middle Way House’s assistance to identify, believe in, and use their abilities to meet the needs they have identified.
-Middle Way House staff and volunteers will not assume they know what is best for the women they are serving; they will provide the best information and resources they have to support women’s efforts to make informed decisions.
-Staff members will act to support individual women only as their support is requested.
+Middle Way House staff and volunteers will not assume they know what is best for the individuals they are serving; they will provide the best information and resources they have to support survivor’s efforts to make informed decisions.
+Staff members will act to support individuals only as their support is requested.

-Middle Way House believes that acts of violence in intimate relationships are about perpetrators’ need for/belief in their right to power and control over others.
+Middle Way House believes that acts of relationship and sexual violence are about perpetrators’ need for/belief in their right to power and control over others.

 Therefore, Middle Way House staff will work to create and maintain environments free of violence-in any form.
 All rules and requirements governing the behavior of those who access Middle Way House services will be necessary to the maintenance of safe and sanitary conditions.
 Middle Way House staff and volunteers will be mindful of the need to be respectful and empowering in all communications with the people who seek our services as well as with each other.
 The power inherent in staff and volunteer positions will be acknowledged and appropriate boundaries maintained.
 So far as possible, decision-making will be by consensus and based on careful analysis of information provided by all those with a legitimate interest in the outcome of the decision-making process.